Localization of 3d $\mathcal{N}=2$ Supersymmetric Theories on $S^1 \times D^2$: Several models

-In this section we study properties of flavor Wilson loops and vortex loops on the 3d index $\mathcal{I}_{S^1 \times D^2} (q^2,z)$.
-When we switch on the $l$-th flavor background gauge field ${A}^{(l)}_{\mu}=(0, 0, -i M_{l}/\beta r)$, an associated flavor Wilson loop with a charge $Q$ is defined by \bel W^{(l)}_F =\exp \left( i Q \int {A}^{(l)}_{\tau} d \tau \right). \ee Then the expectation value of the flavor Wilson loop is given by using the index $\langle W^{(l)}_F \rangle =z^{-Q}_l \mathcal{I}_{S^1 \times D^2}$.
-The localization computation of vortex loops was also studied in \cite{Kapustin:2012iw, Drukker:2012sr}.
-Vortex loops are defined as some defect operators specified by line singularities similar to 't Hooft loops.
+In this subsection we study properties of flavor Wilson loops and vortex loops on the 3d index $\mathcal{I}_{S^1 \times D^2} (q^2,z)$.
+When we turn on the $l$-th flavor background gauge field ${A}^{(l)}_{\mu}=(0, 0, -i M_{l}/\beta r)$, an associated flavor Wilson loop with a charge $Q$ is defined by \bel W^{(l)}_F =\exp \left( i Q \int {A}^{(l)}_{\tau} d \tau \right). \ee Then the expectation value of the flavor Wilson loop is given by using the index $\langle W^{(l)}_F \rangle =z^{-Q}_l \mathcal{I}_{S^1 \times D^2}$ with $z_l=e^{M_l}$.
+The localization computation of vortex loops was studied in \cite{Kapustin:2012iw, Drukker:2012sr} for $S^3$ and $S^1 \times S^2$.
+The vortex loops are defined as some defect operators specified by line singularities similar to the 't Hooft loops.
 This means the boundary conditions for the component fields in three dimensional theories are modified near the vortex loops.
 Since the appropriate equivariant index theorem for the manifold with the boundary has not been known yet, it is difficult to directly evaluate the effects of the vortex loops on the manifold with the boundary, for example, $S^1 \times D^2$.
-In stead of the direct computation, we can apply the method studied in \cite{Kapustin:2012iw} to our model.
-That is, the vortex loop is obtained by acting $S \in SL(2,\Z)$ transformation on the flavor Wilson loop \bel V^{(l)}_F =S^{-1} W^{(l)}_F S. \ee Here the $S$-transformation is defined by adding an FI-term for the $l$-th flavor background gauge field and gauging this background field
+Instead of the direct computation, we apply the method studied in \cite{Kapustin:2012iw} to our model.
+That is, the vortex loop is obtained by acting an $S$-transformation on the flavor Wilson loop: \bel V^{(l)}_F =S^{-1} W^{(l)}_F S, \quad S \in SL(2,\Z). \ee Here the $S$-transformation is defined by adding an FI-term for the $l$-th flavor background gauge field and by gauging this background field